Tech-Tavern/tech-tavern-board-express/README.md

 # Tech Tavern Board Express Backend

-A Node/Express backend using Drizzle ORM and MySQL for the Trello-style board app.
+A Node/Express backend using Drizzle ORM and MySQL for the Trello‑style board app.

 ## Prerequisites

 - Node.js 18+ installed locally
-- Docker and Docker Compose installed _Troubleshooting:_ If you don't have Docker Compose, install it via your package manager or follow the guide at [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)\_
+- Docker and Docker Compose installed _Troubleshooting:_ If you don't have Docker Compose, install it via your package manager or follow the guide at [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
 - A copy of `.env` created from `.env.sample`

 ## Setup